frigate

 A complete and local NVR designed for Home Assistant with AI object detection.
 Uses OpenCV and Tensorflow to perform realtime object detection locally for IP cameras.

-Use of a Google Coral Accelerator is optional, but highly recommended.
-The Coral will outperform even the best CPUs and can process 100+ FPS with very little overhead.
+Use of a GPU or AI accelerator such as a Google Coral or Hailo is highly recommended.
+AI accelerators will outperform even the best CPUs with very little overhead.

 - Tight integration with Home Assistant via a custom component